telerik/xamarin-forms-docs/styling-and-appearance/telerik-xamarin-dark-mode.md

 Telerik UI for Xamarin controls automatically react to system appearance changes.

-Here is how the Telerik Xamarin Samples Application looks with Darh Mode:
+Here is how the Telerik Xamarin controls look on iOS with Darh Mode applied:

 ![Telerik Xamarin iOS Dark Mode](images/telerik-ios-dark-mode.png)